CS3219-AY2324S1/ay2324s1-course-assessment-g28/README.md

 1. Ensure that Docker and kubectl command is installed locally
 2. Ensure that kubectl is configured to connect to a cluster.
 This can be checked by runnning `kubectl cluster-info` in the command line
-3. Create a `.env` file in `.deployment/local-k8s/` to match the example below
+3. Create a `.env` file in `.deployment/local-k8s/` to match the example below.
+You can get all the values for the environment variables in the "project-localKube-environmentVariables.txt"
 4. Run `.deployment/local-k8s/build.sh` to build all docker images
 5. Run `.deployment/local-k8s/start.sh` to start the local Kubernetes cluster
 6. The frontend should be accessible from `http://localhost:3000`